sanketshivale/sanflix/README.md

-# Sanflix - Netflix clone with React and TMDB API
+# Netflix clone with React and TMDB API

 ## Available Scripts